dalemusser/cloudnode/aws_lightsail_unity_webgl/aws_lightsail_unity_webgl.md

 ## Assign Instance to Load Balancer

-If there is a load balancer, set the target instance of the load balancer to the Unity-webGL-Hosting1 instance.
+If there is a load balancer, set the target instance of the load balancer to the Unity-webGL-Hosting1 instance and attach.